Coverage Trade Study in Mountainous Terrain

 The statistical data computed during a coverage analysis is based on a set of locations, or points, that span the specified grid area of interest.

-1. Open the Point Granularity drop-down menu in the Grid Definition frame.
+1. Select Distance in the Point Granularity shortcut menu in the Grid Definition frame.

 Setting the altitude of the grid points